eljost/pysisyphus/docs/installation.rst

 Verifying Installation
 ==================================
 By executing :code:`pytest -v --pyargs pysisyphus.tests` a series of quick tests can be executed, verifing successful calculator setup.
+Running these tests requires `pyscf` to be present (`pip install pyscf`).